dejmail/begrepptjanst/docs/source/Installation.rst

 Setup the database
 ------------------

 Set up your hosted database.
-This app was originally configured to run on MySQL / MariaDB, but there is no reason why it cannot be used on Postgresql as well, though this has not been tested.
+This app was originally configured to run on MySQL / MariaDB, but there is no reason why it cannot be used on Postgresql as well, although this has not been tested.